 The report's structure and flow pertains to how well information and ideas are organized and presented.
 Introduce the problem being reported clearly, and explain why the problem is important and interesting.
 Provide sufficient background material, draw conclusions, and make recommendations at appropriate points in the report's main body.
 Structure the report's sections and subsections to guide the reader effectively through the work being reported.
 As appropriate, use figures and pictures to simplify and clarify descriptions, use tables to organize and relate data, and use graphs to summarize trends in data; do not present raw data in the body of the report.
 Ensure that figures and tables are self contained, and use captions (figures), legends (tables or graphs), and axis annotations (tables or graphs) to convey explanatory information.
 Relegate complex details to appendices, glossaries, or cited references.

 The report's clarity pertains to how clearly information and ideas are expressed.
-Keep your descriptions concise, and present explanations in a logic order.
+Keep your descriptions concise, and present explanations in a logical order.
 Choose your words carefully and use them correctly.
 Ensure that the report's conclusions and recommendations follow from either the analytical results or the synthesis.
 At the technical-communication stage, evaluations of the conclusions and recommendations are made from a communications standpoint rather than a technical standpoint.

 The report's writing pertains to technical aspects of the writing.
 Use formal and standard English with no contractions.
 Check that your report is free of spelling errors, grammar and punctuation errors, slang, colloquialisms, sentence fragments, and run-on sentences.
 Use Canadian spelling.
 Define, on first use, all technical terms and acronyms.
 Ensure that your writing is objective and professional in tone, and not pretentious, persuasive, or defensive.
 Use paragraph and sentence structures that are appropriate to a university student at your level in the program.